spikeekips/pyhttpproxy/README.rst

 You can run the deploy script like this, ::

-    sh $ pyhttpproxy.py --port=8080 --ssl --ssl-priv-file=./server.key --ssl-cert-file=./server.crt --config=./pyhttpproxy.cfg -n
+    sh $ pyhttpproxy.py --https-port=8080 --ssl --ssl-priv-file=./server.key --ssl-cert-file=./server.crt --config=./pyhttpproxy.cfg -n

-The client send the HTTPS request to the port 8080 of this host and the every request to port 8080 of this host will be forwarded to the server, which is defined in the `./pyhttpproxy.cfg`.
+The client send the `HTTPS` request to the port 8080 of this host and the every request to port 8080 of this host will be forwarded to the server, which is defined in the `./pyhttpproxy.cfg`.